vgrg13/NexGenCoding/README.md

 **Read more** at https://nexgencoding.com/about-us.php
 ***
+# Testimonial

-# Testimonial from one of our partners, Elizabeth Coalition Homeless
+**Testimonial from one of our partners: Elizabeth Coalition Homeless**

 Vatsal Garg (CEO) and Devaansh Saxena (Lead Instructor) interviewed Carina Grajales, Children’s Program Coordinator, and Alisha Vega, Housing Program Coordinator, to discuss the impact of technological literacy on the lives of underprivileged students and learn about the experience of their students with NexGen.